-It was great for writing articles and I wrote a bunch but it was lacking in a way to present the genealogical content like family trees or family group sheets.
-These had to be hand coded and it was a tedious and very time consuming process.
-While it looked like I had gotten a lot done (and I had) it wasn’t even really a drop in the bucket.
+It was great for writing articles, and I wrote a bunch, but it lacked a way to present the genealogical content like family trees or family group sheets.
+These had to be hand-coded, and it was a tedious and very time-consuming process.
+While it looked like I had gotten a lot done (and I had), it wasn’t even really a drop in the bucket.

 Things are different today.
-When someone wishes to begin a family history project, they join Ancestry.com and begin entering in themselves, their parents, grandparents, etc. Soon a leaf appears and they connect other researchers’ trees to their own.
-It’s all so simple now and you never leave your computer; you never wait in line for a reference book; you never drive eight hours for an answer.
+When someone wishes to begin a family history project, they join Ancestry.com and start entering in themselves, their parents, grandparents, etc. Soon a leaf appears, and they connect other researchers’ trees to their own.
+It’s all so simple now, and you never leave your computer; you never wait in line for a reference book; you never drive eight hours for an answer.
 You can even download a Kindle edition of the History of Barnstable County by Deyo for $1.99 from Amazon.
 I love Ancestry.com because now I can check a US Census record without having to know the volume and roll numbers when filling out the request for the microfilm.
-It is a different world and I have changed with the times but I also feel sorry for the budding genealogist today.
-They will never feel the connection with the past as you handle a 200 year old document, possibly touched by your ancestor.
+It is a different world, and I have changed with the times, but I also feel sorry for the budding genealogist today.
+They will never feel the connection with the past as you handle a 200-year-old document, possibly touched by your ancestor.
 They may never spend a day in an old cemetery reading graves, another strong link to the past.
-It can be so sterile on the computer and you miss so much of the experience.
+It can be so sterile on the computer, and you miss so much of the experience.
 I’m glad I learned genealogy when I did.

 It was 45 years ago that Uncle Giles warned me that I needed to write everything down and record it for posterity.
 I have heeded that warning.
 Now that I have done so, I can hear Uncle Giles nudging me from beyond the grave, “Now that you’ve written it down, DO SOMETHING WITH IT!”
 I think he would approve of DownsGenealogy.com.